-To appeal to a wider market, Dianne decided to write novella serials instead of individual novels as Stephen Burckhardt.
-This makes her books entertaining quick reads any reader could finish in a weekend.
+To appeal to a wider market, Dianne decided to write novella serials instead of full-length novels as Stephen Burckhardt.
+This makes her books entertaining, quick reads any most readers can finish in a weekend.
 They are perfect for busy people, and honestly, who isn't busy these days?

 Into the West: The Orphan Train

 Part one of book one in The Territories Saga Serials

 Meet Elizabeth MacBride and her little brother Connor as they try to make a new life after their mother is forced to give them up to the Catholic Foundling Aid Society.
 With adoptive homes hard to find in New York City in 1855, many children are put on The Orphan Train to find new homes in the wild west.

 Margret MacBride loves her children more than life itself, but as a young widow she can't support her and her children on a maid's salary.
 After losing their home they struggle for years to survive living on the streets.
 Distraught, Margret turns to the church for guidance.